bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-10-21-newsletter.md

 ## News

-- **MuSig2 paper published:** Jonas Nick, Tim Ruffing and Yannick Seurin published [the MuSig2 paper][musig 2 paper] describing a new variant of the [MuSig][topic musig] signature scheme with a two round signing protocol.
+- **MuSig2 paper published:** Jonas Nick, Tim Ruffing, and Yannick Seurin published [the MuSig2 paper][musig 2 paper] describing a new variant of the [MuSig][topic musig] signature scheme with a two round signing protocol.